Skip To Main Content

 $1 million annual state funding for building maintenance

-Our School Buildings
+Our Buildings and facilities

 South St. Paul Public Schools operates and maintains multiple school and district facilities built across several decades, including: